-Note that the "." wildcard in regular expressions will match the Unicode Replacement Character, so ".*" and ".+" regular expressions can potentially cause very large matches (up to the entire data stream) to occur when data contains errors and dfdl:encodingErrorPolicy 'replace'.
+Note that the "." wildcard in regular expressions matches the Unicode Replacement Character, so ".*" and ".+" regular expressions can potentially cause very large matches (up to the entire data stream) to occur when data contains errors and dfdl:encodingErrorPolicy 'replace'.
 DFDL Schema authors are advised that bounded length negated regular expressions can help in this case.
 E.g., "[^\uFFFD]{0,50}" says to match any character (excluding the Unicode Replacement Character), but only up to length 50.